leoho0722/SwiftHelpers/README.md

 struct ContentView: View {

     var body: some View {
-        Image(systemIcon: .person) // Use SwiftHelpers
+        Image(symbols: .person) // Use SwiftHelpers
         // Image(systemName: "person") // Use SwiftUI

-        Label("Safely use SF Symobols with SwiftUI", systemIcon: .person) // Use SwiftHelpers
+        Label("Safely use SF Symobols with SwiftUI", symbols: .person) // Use SwiftHelpers
         // Label("Use SF Symobols with SwiftUI", systemImage: "person") // Use SwiftUI

         // ...